checkly/docs.checklyhq.com/site/content/docs/heartbeat-checks/_index.md

 ## Creating a heartbeat check

-To create a new Heartbeat check, click the `+` icon on the sidebar & select **Heartbeat check**.
+To create a new heartbeat check, click the `+` icon on the sidebar & select **heartbeat check**.

 Creating a heartbeat check is quick and easy; the check requires a name and the period and grace settings defined.
 These can all be changed later on.
 Optionally, you can customize tags or [alert settings](/docs/alerting).

 Once you have created your check, the service or host you want to monitor needs to be configured to send a request to the ping URL.
-When creating or editing the check you can find code examples for how to send requests using Javascript, Python or in Bash in the quickstart section.
+When creating or editing the check you can find code examples for how to send requests using JavaScript, Python or in Bash in the quickstart section.

 ## Check breakdown